11 Ways the 'The Little Prince' Prepared Us for Adulthood

 The little prince meets a businessman who counts all the stars in the galaxy so that he can own them.
 "I manage them.
 I count them and then count them again.
 It's difficult work.
 But I'm a serious person."
 But being too serious has landed him a monotonous life, a lonely life, and a life in which he does not even appreciate the beauty of the stars he owns.

-Another quote from The Little Prince comes to mind: "People where you live, the little prince said, grow five thousand roses in one garden...
+Another The Little Prince quote comes to mind: "People where you live, the little prince said, grow five thousand roses in one garden...
 Yet they don't find what they're looking for...
 And yet what they're looking for could be found in a single rose."

 Don't forget to enjoy your life — take a moment and take it all in.